Harmonic functions of random walks in a semigroup via ladder heights: Introduction

 Recently, Bouaziz et al.~\cite{Sami} proved the uniqueness of the positive harmonic function, up to a multiplicative constant, for a centered random walk killed up on the time of the first exit from $\Z_+^d$.
 The result has been obtained under the following conditions: the jumps of the random walk must be bounded and their distribution has to satisfy some ellipticity condition.
 A large number of related results were obtained for random walks in Weyl chambers, see for instance Gessel and Zeilberger~\cite{Gessel}, Grabiner and Magyar~\cite{Grabiner}, Koenig and Schmid~\cite{Koenig} and Raschel~\cite{Raschel:2, Raschel:3}, and the references therein.
 These results concern some specific random walks, when the steps of the process cannot jump over the boundary of the chamber and when the set of all possible steps is invariant with respect to some reflections.

-For centered random walks killed up on the time of the first exit from some general cone, under some moment condition on the jumps, a harmonic function has been constructed and the asymptotic of the tail distribution of the exit time has been obtained by Denisov and Wachtel~\cite{Denisov-Wachtel}.
-For non{-}centered random walks satisfying a Cramer condition these results have been extended by Duraj~\cite{Duraj}.
-If these results give valuable information on the behavior of the random walk conditioned to stay in the cone, they do not seem usable to characterize the harmonic functions of the killed random walk.
-Additionally, they cannot be used in the case of random walks with heavy tailed jumps.
+For centered random walks killed up on the time of the first exit from some general cone, under some moment condition on the jumps, a harmonic function has been constructed and the asymptotic of the tail distribution of the exit time has been obtained by Denisov and Wachtel~\cite{Denisov-Wachtel}, and in a recent paper of Raschel and Tarrago \cite{Raschel:4} the asymptotic behavior of the Green function was obtained and a uniqueness (up to a multiplicative constant) of a positive harmonic function was proved.
+For non{-}centered random walks satisfying a Cramer condition the results of Denisov and Wachtel~\cite{Denisov-Wachtel} have been extended by Duraj~\cite{Duraj}.
+These results use the diffusion approximation of random walks and seem to be impossible to extend for random walks with heavy tailed jumps.